maxh/maxheinritz.com/_projects/fire-squid.md

 ---
-desc: A squid for Burning Hand 2018 in New Paltz, NY.
-(The theme was "purple".)
 year: 2018
+desc: A squid for Burning Hand in New Paltz, NY.
+The theme was purple that year.
 images:
 - fire-squid-burning.jpg
 - fire-squid-friends.jpg